brianlimtt/TER/index.md

 title: Home
 ---

-# Welcome to TER 👋
+# TER
 This is a github site built with Jekyll

-This is the first assingment of TER; building your own website.
+This is the first assingment of TER; building my own website.